 This Master Plan recognizes a number of significant shifts in the population and social context of Thunder Bay - all of which have economic implications.
 The value proposition for investment in recreation lies in the creative ability of the sector to foster civic participation as well as resident health and well-being through the delivery of programs and investment in facilities.
 Linked to this are opportunities to sustain community pride, stem population decline and revitalize communities and neighbourhoods through new investment.
 Enhancing quality of life in the City through investment in recreation will be important for resident retention and positioning the City as a place to live, work and invest.

 The value proposition for investment in recreation lies in the creative ability of the sector to foster civic participation as well as resident health and well-being through the delivery of programs and investment in facilities.

-POLICY FRAMEWORK FOR THE RECREATION & FACILITIES MASTER PLAN

-- FEDERAL Pathways to Wellbeing

-- Canadian Sport Policy

-- Sport Canada's Policy on Aboriginal Peoples' Participation

-- Canadian Sport for Life (CS4L)

-FIT

-TOGETHER RECREATION & FACILITIES PLAN

-- Growth Plan for Northern Ontario AODA - PROVINCIAL • PRO: Affordable Access to Recreation for Ontarians

-City Council Strategic Plan •

-- Offical Plan

-- Renew Thunder Bay

-- Sport Tourism Policy

-- Youth Services Plan

-- Culture Plan

-- Multi-Year

-- Accessibility Plan

-- Crime

-- Prevention

-- Tourism Northern Ontario 2015-2016 Business Plan - TBDHU: Pathways JANOIDIA
+EDERAL POLICY FRAMEWORK FOR THE RECREATION & PROMICE A FACILITIES MASTER PLAN Pathways to Wellbeing Canadian Sport Policy Sport Canada's Policy Growth Plan for on Aboriginal Peoples' Northern Ontario Participation AODA Canadian Sport for Life (CS4L) • PRO: Affordable Access to Recreation for Ontarians TOGETHER RECREATION & FACILITIES PLAN City Council Strategic Plan Offical Plan Renew Thunder Bay Tourism Sport Tourism Policy Northern Youth Services Plan Culture Plan Ontario 2015-2016 Business Multi-Year Plan Accessibility Plan • TBDHU: • Crime Pathways JANOIDIA Prevention